A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

+CMPE does not yet address non-ideal data challenges~\cite{simons_simulation-based_nodate}.
+The scope of this material remains in the class of standard synthetic SBI tasks, leaving open questions about its robustness under more realistic data regimes.
+The data benchmarks, while standard, are designed to include noise and distractors, which are common in real-world applications, thus providing a more realistic testing ground for the method's performance.

 Given that consistency models have been successfully applied to unstructured modalities such as images, audio, and video in general generative modeling~\cite{schmitt2024consistencymodelsscalablefast}, CMPE could in principle be extended to handle unstructured data in SBI, potentially combining the few-step efficiency of consistency-based inference with the flexibility of diffusion-based methods.
-This flexibility highlights an advantage over traditional diffusion-based SBI pipelines, which often presuppose structured tabular summaries of data.
 Future work could explore CMPE's adaptation to irregularly sampled time series, spatial fields, or function-valued parameters, making use of the inherent adaptability of consistency models to diverse data formats.

+Together, these methods demonstrate that diffusion models can match or outperform flow-based SBI in standard settings, motivating their extension to more realistic data regimes.